agiliq/djenofdjango/src/source/chapter5.rst

 At this point, a user should be able to sign-up, get the activation email, follow the activation link, complete registration and login.

-All this by just writing down the tempalates.
+All this by just writing down the templates.
 Amazing, isn't it?

 Now you would have noticed that the logged in user is redirected to ``/accounts/profile``.
 We would next customize the wiki app and redirect the user to the index page.